Crop Rotation in the home garden is an important principle that is often ignored. This post will teach you why garden crop rotation is so important!

 To which I respond, good for you, your one of the lucky ones, but your days are numbered!!

-Related plants also have very similar growing and nutritional needs.
+Related plants also have very similar growth and nutritional needs.
 They use up the same nutrients in the soil and are susceptible to many of the same pests and diseases.
 So if you plant the same family of plants, in the same spot year after year, after year that spot will develop pest, disease and soil nutrition problems.
 You don’t have to look any farther than today’s big commercial mono-crop farm system to see what planting the same crop in the same spot every year can do to the soil.

 There are a lot of different plant families in the home garden (8 major ones and a bunch of smaller ones).
 The point of this article is not to detail each family.
 If you would like a full list of vegetable plant families you can go to this post where I detail all the applicable veggie families.

-Instead this post is meant to teach you the why’s and how’s of home garden crop rotation.
+Instead, this post is meant to teach you the why’s and how’s of home garden crop rotation.

 There are three reasons why we rotate our crops in our home garden, no matter how small the garden.